AdaCore/why3/doc/input_formats.rst

 and `DEDENT` mark an end of line, the beginning of a new indentation block, and its end, respectively.

-Logical annotations are inserted in special comments starting with `//@` or `/*@`.
-In the following grammar, we only use the former kind, for simplicity, but both kinds are allowed.
+Logical annotations are inserted in special comments starting with `#@`.

-.. productionlist:: micro-Python
+.. productionlist:: microPython
       file: `decl`*
       decl: `py_import` | `py_function` | `stmt` | `logic_declaration`
  py_import: "from" ident "import" ident { "," ident } NEWLINE